-- in Bruen, history provides essential guideposts in evaluating the scope of permissible regulation under the Second Amendment.18 Moreover, as Bruen makes clear, history neither imposes "a regulatory straightjacket nor a regulatory blank check."19 The Court acknowledged that when novel problems created by firearms are issue the analysis must reflect this fact: "other cases implicating unprecedented societal concerns or dramatic technological changes may require a more nuanced approach."
-Bruen differentiates between cases in which contested regulations are responses to long standing problems and situations in which modern regulations address novel problems with no clear historical analogues from the Founding era or the era of the Fourteenth Amendment. - 14.
-In the years between Heller and Bruen, historical scholarship has expanded our understanding of the history of arms regulation in the Anglo-American legal tradition, but much more work needs to be done to fill out this picture.20 Indeed, such research is still ongoing: new materials continue to emerge; and in the months since Bruen was decided, additional evidence about the history of regulation has surfaced and new scholarship interpreting it has appeared in leading law reviews and other scholarly venues.21
+- 13. Following the mandates set out in Heller, McDonald and more recently in Bruen, history provides essential guideposts in evaluating the scope of permissible regulation under the Second Amendment.
+18 Moreover, as Bruen makes clear, history neither imposes "a regulatory straightjacket nor a regulatory blank check."19 The Court acknowledged that when novel problems created by firearms are at issue the analysis must reflect this fact: "other cases implicating unprecedented societal concerns or dramatic technological changes may require a more nuanced approach."20 Bruen differentiates between cases in which contested regulations are responses to long standing problems and situations in which modern regulations address novel problems with no clear historical analogues from the Founding era or the era of the Fourteenth Amendment. - In particular, Bruen suggests three key contextually dependent inquiries21 courts must conduct to analyze the history of regulation and try and infer what the absence of a regulatory tradition means as a matter of law: - When a challenged regulation addresses a general societal problem that has persisted since the 18th century, the lack of a distinctly similar historical regulation addressing that problem is relevant evidence that the challenged regulation is inconsistent with the Second Amendment;